msg-systems/uica-stack/README.md

 12. __Backend Communication__:<br>
     e.g. Request/Response, Synchronization, Push, Pull, Pulled-Push

-Using a single framework like [AngularJS](https://angularjs.org/) or [ExtJS](https://www.sencha.com/products/extjs/#overview) often does not adress all layers of the UI application and you end up in taking other third party libraries into your application.
+Using a single framework like [AngularJS](https://angularjs.org/) or [ExtJS](https://www.sencha.com/products/extjs/#overview) often does not address all layers of the UI application and you end up in taking third party libraries into your application.

 ## Standard set of frameworks